 Risks of microdosing San Pedro

 The single most important reason these cacti are not a popular trip drug by themselves is that mescaline can vary significantly from one cactus to another.
-This depends, among other things, on the species, the age, and the place of growth of the cactus.
-So, you don’t know how much cacti you need for a trip.
+This depends, among other things, on the species, the age, and the place of growth of the cactus, which makes accurate dosing a challenge.

 One “risk” to look out for is that various smartshop or online shops offer cacti that barely or do not contain any mescaline.
 Therefore, we advise buying your San Pedro cactus with a specialist.
 Our partner shop, Microdose.nl, is a verified seller of mescaline-containing cacti.